eirikhanssen/odf2jats/README.md

 ### Extraction from the ODF container format to JATS
 - figures (not implemented)
-- article-meta/history: a change in the source document is needed for automatic extraction
-- article-meta issue and volume: a change in the source document is needed for automatic extraction
 - libre office can't access this information in the sample document because of ms word format incompatibilty
-    - volume of the article
-    - issue of the article
     - fpage of the article
     - lpage of the article
-- text-frames located in the document body as well as header and footer content should temporarily be placed in article/orphans/orphan[@origin="header|footer|body"]
-    - Then during the grouping phase of the document, these orphans can be tested using regex pattern matching to see if there is any information there that should be put in either of:
-        - article/front/article-meta
-        - article/front/journal-meta
-    - afterwords these orphans should be put in comment nodes, to allow the person running the JATS conversion to decide what to do with it.
-    - electronic journal type references with elocation and no pages: elocation-id extraction haven't been implemented
-- contact-info is made available when marked up using paragraph-style, but behaviour to extract that info to article-meta (and remove the temporary elements from body) has not been implemented yet.
+- contact-info is made available when marked up using ArticleContactInfo paragraph-style, but the behaviour to extract that info into article-meta (and remove the temporary elements from body) has not been implemented yet.

 ### Improve ref-list autotagging
 - Electronic journal type references with elocation instead of page(s)
     - elocation-id extraction not implemented
+    - Actually I am not sure how this would be correctly styled with APA yet.
+Investigating.

 - Refs starting with following fail, but maybe this is acceptable because it is difficult to mark up using element-citation:
     - NICE.
 (2012).
     - WHO.
 (2000).